sedhossein/clean-code-with-clear-coder/README.md

 - help your friends and teammates in they hardships, its help to improve yourself.

+- for more improvment in your refactoring skills, see the others code in anay were, like open sources projects. and refactore some of lines and see the another beautifull world.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna